0cjs/8bitdev/src/filesystem.md

 from memory to the given block/volume; the write function does the reverse.
 There are no alignment constraints on the address, but a full block is always read or written.

+Anything here that can lessen the need for buffering (by supporting no-copy transfers, streamed processing, or other means) is worth bringing in here.

 (It's possible that this should be extended to take a length for the data in memory, reading/writing undefined data for the remainder of